jajajag/SMAC3/README.md

 # SMAC v3 Project

-This is forked from automl/SMAC3 of v0.8.0 for study and development purpose.
+This is a branch of automl/SMAC3 of v0.8.0 for study and development purpose.
+The ideas are provided by Dr. Daning Cheng and implemented by myself (Hanping Zhang).
+Only raw results will be shown until the final decision of the conference come out.
-See Modification section for more details.
+##### Please see Usage section and Modification section for more details.

 Copyright (C) 2016-2018  [ML4AAD Group](http://www.ml4aad.org/)